Attractions

 Adventureland Theme Park

-Adventureland is a family oriented mini theme park with two 18-hole mini golf courses, go-kart track featuring adult, rookie, and double go-karts, water-gun/bumper boats, arcade, batting cages, and the Mad Max Virtual Roller Coaster.
-Open year-round, weekdays, weekends, and holidays.
-No gate admission for the fun!
+Adventureland Theme Park is a family-oriented mini theme park features two 18-hole mini golf courses, a go-kart track with adult, rookie, and double karts, water-gun bumper boats, an arcade, batting cages, and the Mad Max Virtual Roller Coaster.
+Open year-round with no gate admission, it’s the perfect spot for fun on weekdays, weekends, and holidays.

 3738 West Main Street